And was buried along with her name

 - Parodied in I'm Gonna Git You Sucka.
 A crowd of people show up for Junebug's funeral.
 When they realize they're at the wrong funeral, they all leave, taking all of the funeral decorations as they go.
 The only people left are Junebug's immediate family.

-- Subverted in a Crowning Moment of Heartwarming and Tear Jerker in Milk.
+- Milk: Subverted.
 Harvey Milk's close friends wonder why so few people are attending the funeral service until they step outside and see the street packed with mourners holding a candlelit vigil.

 - In The Bad and the Beautiful, Jonathan Shields' father had plenty of mourners at his funeral, but only because he willed the last of his money to pay for them to attend.